[Rev. 5/1/2022 9:58:09 PM--2021]

 NRS 475.010 Willful or negligent failure to guard or extinguish fire; penalty.
 Every person who willfully or negligently sets or fails to guard carefully or extinguish any fire, whether on the person’s own land or the land of another, whereby the timber or property of another is endangered is guilty of a misdemeanor.

-NRS 475.020 Willful or negligent failure to extinguish fire in open; penalty.
+NRS 475.020 Willful or negligent leaving of fire burning or unexhausted in campsite or in open; penalty.
 Every person who, upon departing from camp or from any fire started by the person in the open, willfully or negligently leaves the fire or fires burning or unexhausted, or fails to extinguish them thoroughly, is guilty of a misdemeanor.

 1. It is unlawful for any person willfully or negligently: